About Louise

 The character of Betty was inspired by Louise’s late maternal grandmother, also called Betty, a woman whose past was obscure, mysterious and intriguing.
 Slight of build and sharp of mind, Louise’s intrepid, enduring, resourceful five foot nothing gran began her long life amidst poverty and hardship.
 Born illegitimately in the north of England in 1908, she survived two world wars, the 1918 influenza epidemic, breast cancer, and a bigamist first husband.
 In her twenties, Louise’s gran lived in France for a time.
 She never revealed what she did during her stay there, and this mystery inspired the central espionage storyline of Louise’s novel.

-Below: Louise’s grandmother, Betty.
+Two images of Louise’s grandmother, Betty.

 Louise loves immersing herself in research when writing her novels.
 For Operation Moonlight, she visited many of the places where the SOE agents trained, such as Wanborough Manor, Beaulieu, and Arisaig in Scotland, and she also learned some of the tactics and self-defence the agents were taught.